-The fund seeks to maximize income while maintaining prospects for capital appreciation.
+The fund seeks capital appreciation.

 FEES AND EXPENSES

 This table describes the fees and expenses you may pay if you buy and hold shares of the fund.
 This information does not reflect fees associated with the separate account that invests in the fund or any variable life insurance policy or variable annuity contract for which the fund is an investment option.
 These fees will increase expenses.